mechatroner/vscode_rainbow_csv/DEV_README.md

 ### Pre-publishing checklist
 * Make sure that hover info shows hover information in different colors corresponding to the column color in classical csv mode.
+* Make sure that comments are highlighted with a separate comment color (this can also be seen in integration tests).

 ### Generating documentation with showdown